Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Practical gastric cancer diagnostic support system

-This paper proposes a practical gastric cancer screening system using gastric X-ray images.
-The system displays suspected cancerous sites with bounding boxes so that physicians can confirm the validity of the estimation.
-The two technical proposals in this paper significantly improve the performance of the system and achieve practical accuracy.
+The system highlights suspected cancerous sites with bounding boxes, thus allowing physicians to confirm the validity of the estimations.
+The two technical innovations in this study significantly improved system performance and achieved practical accuracy.
 The overall structure of the proposed system is shown in Figure 1.
-This study has been approved by the Institutional Review Board of Tokai University Hospital (No. 20R-033, date of approval: Jun.
-12th, 2020).
-The main technical proposals are (1) refined stochastic gastric image augmentation (R-sGAIA) for effective detection of gastric fold regions, and (2) hard boundary box training (HBBT) that avoids false positives by assigning "hard sample" classes to the bounding box regions where false positives are detected and iteratively learning them.
-In this paper, the object detection model used is EfficientDet \cite{efficientdet}, which uses EfficientNet \cite{efficientnet}, a CNN with reported excellent performance, as its backbone, but the choice of the model used is arbitrary.
-The input is 2,048$\times$2,048 pixels, and the output is a bounding box surrounding the presumed cancerous region in the image and its confidence score.
+This study was approved by the Institutional Review Board of Tokai University Hospital (No. 20R-033, approval date: June 12, 2020).
+The main technical contributions were (1) R-sGAIA, which generates a diverse set of images that effectively emphasize the gastric fold region for data augmentation, and (2) HBBT, which reduces false positives by assigning ‘‘hard sample’’ classes to bounding box regions where false positives are detected and iteratively learning from them.
+The object detection model used is EfficientDet \citep{efficientdet}, which incorporates EfficientNet \citep{efficientnet} as its backbone, a CNN known for its excellent performance, although the choice of model was arbitrary.
+The input images were 2,048 $\times$ 2,048 pixels, and the output consisted of a bounding box surrounding the presumed cancerous region in the image along with its confidence score.